mayorD19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-A script that adds and execute permission to the owner and group owners and read permission to other users.
 7-A script that adds execution permission to the owner, the group owner and the other users, to the file hello 8-A script that sets the permission to the file hello.
-9-A script that sets the mode of the file hello to this
+9-A script that sets the mode of the file hello to this.
+10-A script that sets the mode of the file hello the same as olleh’s mode.